sidshank/TrainRouteInfo/README.md

 Utils.isLoggingEnabled = true;
 ```

-To set breakpoints and debug this source code, I would recomment using Visual Studio Code, a cross platform IDE, to set breakpoints and monitor the execution.
+To set breakpoints and debug this source code, I would recommend using Visual Studio Code, a cross platform IDE, to set breakpoints and monitor the execution.

 ## Meta